keboola/developers-docs/extend/docker-runner/index.md

 Docker Runner is a core [KBC component](/overview/#important-components) which provides an interface for running other KBC components.
 Every component in Keboola Connection is represented by a [Docker image](/extend/docker/tutorial/) in Keboola Connection.
+Running a component means creating and executing an [asynchronous job](/integrate/jobs/).

 Developing functionality in [Docker](https://www.docker.com/) allows you to focus only on the application logic; all communication with [Storage API](http://docs.keboola.apiary.io/#) will be handled by Docker Runner.
 You can encapsulate any application into an Docker image